How to Get More Out of Your Salesforce QuickBooks Integration (and Steps for Setup)

 Saves Time and Improves Productivity

-Manually searching through two separate systems for data then manipulating and reconciling it in Excel is a time consuming process.
+Manually searching through two separate systems for data then manipulating and reconciling it in Excel is a time-consuming business process.
 Rather than spending time on data entry, a Salesforce QuickBooks integration streamlines productivity by accessing data faster, which allows you to dig deeper into the data and get closer to finding proactive solutions for the business.
-Whether it’s through running an analysis on your sales conversion rate or tracking sales rep performance on an individual basis, you gain a holistic view of your sales team’s progress and how it impacts overall business initiatives. .
+Whether it’s through running an analysis on your sales conversion rate, tracking sales rep performance on an individual basis, or any number of use cases, you gain a holistic view of your sales team’s progress and how it impacts overall business initiatives.

 Identifies Areas for Improvement Faster